 Many children on these islands grow up in unsafe or unhealthy conditions.
 In parts of the Dutch Caribbean, there is a lot of poverty.
 Sometimes there is not enough money to buy clothes or (healthy) food and children go to school hungry.
 Data on children are limited in many areas, for example on youth care, child abuse and child-poverty.

 UNICEF is committed to making sure that all children grow up healthy and safe.
+We want the children growing up in the Caribbean part of the Netherlands Kingdom to have the same opportunities as children in the European part.
 In the International Convention on the Rights of the Child, UNICEF has been given an important mandate to monitor whether governments comply with the agreements in the Convention and to hold them accountable.
 As a result, UNICEF is an advocate for children's rights around the world.
 Also in the Caribbean part of the Dutch Kingdom.
-UNICEF is committed to structurally improving the children's rights situation together with the governments on each island and other partner-organizations such as the Dutch Ministry of Interior and Kingdom Relations.
+UNICEF Netherlands contributes to this by monitoring the children's rights situation on the islands, advocacy, children's rights education and participation, and providing technical assistance.

 UNICEF wants children in the Caribbean part of the Dutch Kingdom to have the same opportunities as children in the European part.
 They are entitled to it.